Rules and Resources

 Mesabi East Invitational

-Informational Sheet (This is for your info only.
-Coaches will register all skiers and pay all fees for the race.)
+Info sheet (this is for your info only, coaches will register skiers and pay all race fees)

 2309 Baker Park Rd